We Can’t Leave Canada’s Parks and Wildlife Areas Unprotected

 Important Bird Area Caretakers Take the Spotlight

 In a blog series on Canada’s Important Bird Area Caretakers, we introduce you to the people behind a national bird conservation program that includes more than 200 volunteers.
-Meet Ontario Important Bird Area Caretaker, Cheryl Anderson, a dedicated volunteer and advocate for one of Ontario’s migratory bird hotspots.
+Meet Ontario’s first Important Bird Area Caretaker, Cheryl Anderson, a dedicated volunteer and advocate for one of Ontario’s migratory bird hotspots.
 Explore the reeds and marshes of a Manitoba IBA with Charlie McPherson, an IBA Caretaker who won’t let a wild storm come between him and his Caretaker duties!

 Read Cheryl’s story